physiopy/phys2bids/docs/howto.rst

 - **tutorial_file.tsv.gz**
     Compressed file in ``tsv`` format containing your data without header information.
 - **tutorial_file.json**
-    As phys2bids is thought to be bids compatible, this is one of the two necessary bids files.
+    As phys2bids is designed to be BIDs compatible, this is one of the two necessary BIDs files.
 It describes the content of your ``tsv.gz`` file.
 - **tutorial_file_trigger_time.png**
     This file will become important later, but in a nutshell it shows the trigger channel from your file, as well as an indication of when the "0" time (corresponding to the first TR) should be.
     If you're just transforming files into ``tsv.gz``, **you can ignore this**